Palace of Charles of Lorraine: Later usage and renovation

 During the French period, the City of Brussels bought the palace to install a library, an art gallery and a cabinet of physics and natural history, constituting the Museum of the department of the Dyle, one of the fifteen departmental museums created under Napoleon's initiative, within the framework of the decentralisation of the Louvre in Paris.
-Bought by the Belgian State from the City, these collections form the embryo of Belgian artistic and literary heritage that will gradually be concentrated around the current Place du Musée/Museumplein.
+Bought by the Belgian state from the City of Brussels, these collections form the embryo of Belgian artistic and literary heritage that will gradually be concentrated around the current Place du Musée/Museumplein.
 In 1804, the royal chapel was entrusted by Napoleon to the Protestant community of Brussels and became Brussels Protestant Church.
 It has largely retained its original appearance.

 Until 1878, the Brussels Salon, a periodic exhibition of work by living artists, took place in the former apartments of Charles Alexander of Lorraine.
 This situation was not ideal because the permanent collection had to be temporarily stored or covered during the exhibition.
 In addition, the exhibitors complained that all paintings were not lit equally well.
 Renovation works were carried out so that in 1830 a Grand Gallery could open with a skylight.
 Nevertheless, low-hanging works were still difficult to see.
 In 1851, the exhibition was held in a temporary construction in the courtyard, before returning to its traditional location until 1881, when the first rooms of the new Museum of Fine Arts could be used.
 This museum remained the location for all subsequent editions.

 Following Belgian independence, the Royal Library of Belgium (KBR), founded in 1837, gradually took over the premises.
 It moved successively into the museum of painting and sculpture, then into the Palace of National Industry.
 The first was set up in the new museum on the Rue de la Régence and the second, which became the Museum of Industry, joined the Cinquantenaire Museum.
 Even the new wing, built at the rear of the Museum of Fine Arts by the architect E. Willame in 1879, to enclose the courtyard, was taken over by the administration and the numismatics cabinet of the Royal Library.
-Only the contemporary art collections of the museum remain on site.
+Only the museum's contemporary art collections remained on site.